Save

 what impact does insulin have on blood glucose lowers blood glucose

-what is the chemical composition of honey fructose, glucose and sucrose
+what is the chemical composition of honey fructose, glucose, and sucrose

-is honey an added sugar? yes
+when added to foods, is honey an added sugar? yes

 which type of diabetes is an autoimmune disease type 1